-An experienced Atlanta Family Law Attorney will assist you in drafting an enforceable postnuptial agreement that fairly represents your financial interests.
+An experienced attorney will assist you in drafting an enforceable postnuptial agreement that fairly represents your financial interests.
 Your lawyer will work with you to understand your goals for the agreement, prepare a draft agreement, and negotiate for your best interest.
 Working with a lawyer will also ensure that your agreement includes all the required elements of an enforceable agreement.

 Contact us today to schedule a consultation.

 Can a Postnuptial Agreement save a Marriage?If you and your spouse are experiencing hardship, particularly involving disputes about finances, a postnuptial agreement could be an excellent way to resolve this.
 By coming to an agreement about how assets and other financial matters would be handled in the event of a divorce, it can relieve some of the tension.

 Do I Need a Lawyer for a Postnuptial Agreement?Technically, you can write your own postnuptial agreement, but since it can have serious legal ramifications down the road, it is always a good idea to work with an experienced attorney on the creation of the agreement.

 Are Postnuptial Agreements Legally Binding?As long as a postnuptial agreement is in writing, signed by both parties, and is not in extreme favor of either party, a court will likely find it to be binding.

 “As an immigrant herself she fights vigorously for her clients right to remain in this country to legally pursue their American dreams” - Emilie D.

 “She understands your needs and works towards achieving your goals.
 Highly recommended.” - Former Client